yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/Linux/kernel_bypass.md

 ## Zero copy

 "Zero-copy" describes computer operations in which the CPU does not perform the task of copying data from one memory area to another or in which unnecessary data copies are avoided.
+The data copy work can be delegated to DMA.

 Zero-copy programming techniques can be used when exchanging data within a user space process (i.e. between two or more threads, etc.) and/or between two or more processes (see also producer–consumer problem) and/or when data has to be accessed / copied / moved inside kernel space or between a user space process and kernel space portions of operating systems (OS).